 Winding-up of a company (limited liability company) Stage 1

-The decision to wind up the company must be taken at a meeting of the members.
+The decision to wind up the company is taken by a member (if there is only 1) or by a meeting of members.

 This decision is the basis for future actions, so it is important to get it right.